Loading player for https://video.vt.edu/media/Summer+Veterinary+Student+Research+Program+(SVSRP)/1_mhg8hld9...

 • Research interests

 In addition, applicants must submit a CV and two letters of recommendation, at least one of which must be from a faculty member at the applicant's veterinary medical college.
+One of the two recommendation letters can be from a faculty in the B.S. program who is familiar with the student’s research passion or project.

 Selection criteria